picklehari/practicaly/readme.md

 ## Usage

-1. Choose the input type (text, URL, or PDF) from the dropdown menu.
+1. Choose the input type (text, URL, Video, Audio or PDF) from the dropdown menu.
 2. Enter the content or upload the file as required.
-3. If using a PDF, you can choose to use images in the analysis (may increase processing time).
+3. If using a PDF, you can choose to use images in the analysis .
 4. Click "Analyze and Generate" to start the process.
 5. Wait for the processing to complete.
 The tool will display a loading spinner during this time.
 6. Once the process is complete, the tool will display a success message and provide a link to download the generated PDF.